Usman-Builds/movieland-movie-discovery-platform/README.md

 # MovieLand

-MovieLand is a modern **Next.js** web application for browsing movies and TV shows.
-Explore popular, top-rated, and upcoming content, watch trailers, and discover binge-worthy series all in one place.
+Movieland is a modern, responsive web platform for discovering movies, TV shows, and actors.
+It aggregates data from TMDb API, providing users with rich information, trailers, cast & crew details, and search functionality.

 ## Screenshots